 • Withdrawal from lessons to work in the Behaviour Support Centre (this carries an automatic after school detention)

-• Placement in the school’s on-site exclusion centre
+• Placement in the school’s internal exclusion centre

 • Placed at partner school’s on-site exclusion centre

 C1 = Verbal warning and removal of R1 point

 C3 = Withdrawn from the lesson and issued with a detention after school